Skip to main content

 Data Storage

-Plugin state is persisted in the user’s data directory:
+Node state is persisted in the user’s data directory:

 DataLocationPurpose

-Plugin list~/.daydream-scope/plugins/plugins.txtInstalled package specs
+Node list~/.daydream-scope/nodes/nodes.txtInstalled package specs

-Venv backup~/.daydream-scope/plugins/freeze.txtRollback state
+Venv backup~/.daydream-scope/nodes/freeze.txtRollback state

 Error Handling